python-discord/snekbox/README.md

 ### Running Tests

-Tests are ran through coverage.py using unittest.
+Tests are run through coverage.py using unittest.
 Before tests can run, the dev venv Docker image has to be built:

 ```
 pipenv run builddev